 by Jenny Holt

 The work landscape is changing.
-Shared office spaces, co-ops, and even the coffee-shop freelance scene has created a situation in which people that work for themselves have more opportunities than ever for collaboration.
+Shared offices, coworking spaces, and even the coffee shop freelance scene has created a situation in which people that work for themselves have more opportunities than ever for collaboration.
 But there is a fine balance between working together and bothering someone.
 Here’s how to walk that line.

 Look for clues